awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

         --use-max-pods false --kubelet-extra-args '--max-pods=20'
         ```
 **Note**
-If you want nodes in a production cluster to support a significantly higher number of pods, run the script in [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods) again\.
+If you want nodes in a production cluster to support a significantly higher number of Pods, run the script in [Amazon EKS recommended maximum Pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods) again\.
 Also, add the `--cni-prefix-delegation-enabled` option to the command\.
 For example, `110` is returned for an `m5.large` instance type\.
 For instructions on how to enable this capability, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
 You can use this capability with custom networking\.

    Node group creation takes several minutes\.
 You can check the status of the creation of a managed node group with the following command\.